SerjioFernandes/freightpro-fmcsa-api/docs/HOSTINGER-DNS-GUIDE.md

 1. Remove conflicting A records for same hostname
 2. CNAME and A cannot coexist for same name

-### Wrong IP Address

-**If Vercel A record shows wrong IP:**
-1. Check Vercel dashboard for correct IP
-2. Delete old A record
-3. Add new A record with correct IP

 ### Railway CNAME Issues

 **If Railway shows different format:**